single-spa/single-spa.js.org/docs/faq.md

 ## Is there a recommended setup?
 Yes, here is [the documentation for our recommended setup](/docs/recommended-setup/).

+## Should I put frameworks in the single-spa-config/root-application?
+No. We strongly encourage that your single-spa-config or root application does not use any javascript ui-frameworks (React, Angular, Angularjs, Vue, etc).
+In our experience a plain javascript module is best for the single-spa-config and only the registered applications actually use ui-frameworks (angular, react, vue, etc).

 ## What is the impact to performance?
 When setup in the [recommended way](#is-there-a-recommended-setup), your code performance and bundle size will be nearly identical to a single application that has been code-split.
 The major differences will be the addition of the single-spa library (and SystemJS if you chose to use it).
 Other differences mainly come down to the difference between one (webpack / rollup / etc.) code bundle and in-browser ES modules.